My Father My Lord

 My Father My Lord (חופשת קיץ, lit.
-Summer Vacation) is a 2007 Israeli film directed by David Volach, a former Israeli Haredi.
+Summer Vacation) is a 2007 Israeli drama film written and directed by David Volach.
 It won the Founder's Award for Best Narrative Film at the Tribeca Film Festival.

 Plot

 Rabbi Avraham and his wife Esther have one son, Menachem, whose birth they regard as miraculous.
 Menachem's curiosity about the world is repeatedly stymied by his father, who in one instance forces him to rip up an "idolatrous" picture.
 Foreshadowed by an instance of Shiluach haken, a trip to the Dead Sea — the eponymous "summer vacation" — ends with Menachem drowning and his parents mourning.